NadmanFaisal/Reminder-App/README.md

 ### Reminder Service

-To package the Reminder Service and run it using mvn, navigate to the Reminder Service directory if you haven't and run the following command:
+To package the Reminder Service and run it using mvn, navigate to the root directory if you haven't and run the following command:
 ```
+export $(grep -v '^#' .env | xargs) \
+  && cd Backend/ReminderService \
-./mvnw clean package && java -jar target/ReminderService-0.0.1-SNAPSHOT.jar
+  && ./mvnw clean package && java -jar target/ReminderService-0.0.1-SNAPSHOT.jar
 ```

 To containerize and run the service: